js816/bikesharing/README.md

 ![Top_starting_locations](https://user-images.githubusercontent.com/82730954/127708933-aba1d4ea-4a78-429a-a19e-1f51532ff4f1.PNG)

 There are a large number of stations across the New York area where bike rides can begin and end.
 The map above plots starting stations.
 The larger and darker the marker, the more rides started at that station.
+The vast majority (more than 97%) of rides begin and end at different stations.

 Making the program convenient and useful to potential customers and subscribers would be an important part of helping set the program up for success.